Ngalstyan4/airreplay/README.md

 It uses the recorded trace to know which message to expect next.
 When it receives the expected message, it advances the tracked position on the trace.
 If `RecordReplay` receives a call with an unexpected message, it blocks that call and continues waiting for the recorded message.

 Messages sent by the recorded node will be sent again during replay as replay runs the same application code as the recording.
 Since the replay of a node happens in isolation, incoming messages (messages that originate on other nodes) will not be sent to the application automatically.
-Those messages are still recorded on the trace, however, and the application developer just needs to provide a reproducer function via the `RegisterReproducers` API that will redeliver the recorded incoming messages to the application.
+However, those messages are still recorded on the trace, and the application developer just needs to provide a reproducer function via the `RegisterReproducers` API that will redeliver the recorded incoming messages to the application.

 The above allows the application developer to record inter-node communication and intra-node message processing related non-determinism.
 The application may have other sources of non-determinism such as message timestamps, random IDs, initial snapshot (stating state) of the application etc. `SaveRestore` interface allows recording those with AirReplay trace.
 `SaveRestore(key, msg)` checks for an entry at the current position of the trace with a matching `key`.
-If found, save restore populates `msg` reference.
+If found, `SaveRestore` populates `msg` reference.

-[^1]: Even when `RecordReplay` is called by a single main control loop in a dedicated thread, it is possible for messages to arrive out of order in replay as the main control loop may receive messages concurrently from various sources and determine a total processing order internally
+[^1]: Even when `RecordReplay` is called by a single main control loop in a dedicated thread, messages can arrive out of order in replay as the main control loop may receive messages concurrently from various sources and determine a total processing order internally

 ## Integrating AirReplay into a new application